 PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY

 HESS gamma ray telescope mirror tests.
-Technicians testing mirrors on a telescope in the HESS (High Energy Stereoscopic System) array, located in Namibia.
-This array uses four of these Imaging Atmospheric Cherenkov Telescopes (IACTs), which detect the flashes of Cherenkov radiation produced as high-energy gamma rays and cosmic rays hit the Earth's atmosphere.
+Technician examining a mirror that will be used in the HESS (High Energy Stereoscopic System) array in Namibia.
+The telescopes in this array are Imaging Atmospheric Cherenkov Telescopes (IACTs), and they detect the flashes of Cherenkov radiation produced as high-energy gamma rays and cosmic rays hit the Earth's atmosphere.
 The HESS array is used to investigate gamma ray sources such as supernova remnants and pulsars.
-The telescopes use hundreds of mirrors (round), each 60 centimetres in diameter and made of aluminised glass with a silica coating.
-The mirrors must meet a high reflectivity standard The HESS array has been operational since December 2003.
+The four telescopes in the array use hundreds of mirrors like this one, each 60 centimetres in diameter and made of aluminised glass with a silica coating.
+The mirror must meet a high reflectivity standard.
+The HESS array has been operational since December 2003.
 Photographed in January 2006.

 Model release not available.
 Property release not required.